 After a wonderful way up in the jungle across large rocky boulders, we enter deeply in the valley of Nong Khatae and say good bye to the Doi Chiang Dao massif that offers us its best side.
 We reach a very remote and poor Lisu village at the foothill of Doi Nang Non, our next objective.

 The way up to Doi Nang Non is steep and narrow and offers at its top a great view on the valley and the small Lahu village.
 We pass on areas near the summit at 1700m high that were previously famous for poppies crops.
 This time is now over so we can enjoy these trails peacefully.
 Finally we tackle a long way down to reach the valley of Chiang Dao, our final point.

 Kup Kap is a wonderful Lahu village.
 Located on a ridge, the view on the valleys and the other mountains is wide and impressive.
 We could enjoy both beautiful sunrise and sunset from the village.
 Even if the village welcomes some tourists, it has stayed very traditional with typical bamboo houses.
 We will eat with a local family which we have made relationship for a long time.

-Na Lao Mai is a small Lisu village that benefits from its unique location at the foothill of the mountain range of Chiang Dao.
-The view from the village on the mountains and the atmosphere of the place are unique.
-The weather in Na Lao Mai is also much colder than in the rest of the country.
+Ban Fa Suai is a small Lisu village that benefits from its unique location at the foothill of the mountain range of Chiang Dao.
+The view on the mountains and the atmosphere of the place are unique.
+The weather there is also much colder than in the rest of the country.
 We will stay in bamboo huts owned by local Lisu families and will enjoy dinner and breakfast at their home with a magnificent view on the mountains.